 Building on History

-Our mission is to shape the future of Richmond by preserving our distinctive historic character, sparking revitalization and championing our important architectural legacy.
+Our mission is to shape the future of Richmond by preserving our diverse historic buildings, neighborhoods, and places, sparking revitalization, and championing our distinctive architectural legacy.
 Our city is evolving every day.
 The skyline and the landscape are changing.
 We are dedicated to keeping the Richmond of tomorrow unique and distinct from every other city on Earth.
-We are committed to preserving the character of the city, energizing its neighborhoods and conspiring to keep Richmond interesting and authentic.

 Our History